 The Reveille project is located along the northern margin of the of the Walker Lane belt in west-central Nevada.
-It occurs in an extensional, Tertiary-aged rhyolite volcanic centre analogous in age and setting to that at the Big Ten caldera located some 75 km’s to the northwest, along trend, where the Company has been exploring epithermal gold veins and alteration systems for the past 5 years.
+It occurs on the western margin of a Tertiary-aged rhyolite volcanic centre named the Goblin Knobs caldera.
+It is analogous in age and setting to the Big Ten caldera located some 75 km to the northwest, along trend, where the Company has been exploring low-sulfidation epithermal gold-silver veins and alteration systems since 2016.

 The Reveille property is located in Nye County in west-central Nevada.
 It is approximately 90 km’s east of Tonopah, Nevada, with access via Highway 6 to Warm Springs, Nevada.
 Local roads and trails provide excellent access both around and within the property itself.

-The Reveille property consists of 57 mineral claims in one contiguous block covering 1,157 acres (468 hectares) over an area of approximately 2 x 3 km’s.
+The Reveille property consists of 128 mineral claims in one contiguous block covering 2,619 acres (1,059 hectares) over an area of approximately 2 x 5.5 km.

 The property is on federal land administered by the BLM, and is outside of the BLM’s broadly defined area of sage grouse protection.